astromatt/book-dev/docs/index.rst

     - Running containers as services, administration and security of containers
     - Management of interconnected containers using Docker Compose and SystemD g) Introduction to clustering

-IV.
-DevOps in the cloud (approx. 0.5 day):
+4. DevOps in the cloud (approx. 0.5 day):

 - IaaS vs PaaS
 - IaaS examples: